FILM TREATMENT/HISTORICAL NOVEL — “VLASOV’S ARMY”

 In what one advance reviewer claims will be “the most insightful and complete, full-scale biography of Alger Hiss since his death in 1996,” this book draws from once secret KGB files, the Hiss Family Papers, and previously untapped sources to provide telling insights into the life of one of the most important and enigmatic figures of the 20th century.
 Here also is a fresh interpretation of the celebrated Hiss-Chambers case.
 To this day, students of the Hiss-Chambers controversy argue over the fascinating twists and turns of the case: microfilm of State Department documents hidden in a pumpkin…a possibly forged typewriter…George Crosley’s twisted teeth…a revealing confession by a secret homosexual.
 Who was Alger Hiss?
 Was he a Soviet spy, as much evidence today suggests?
 And if so, what motivated him to engage in espionage?
 The book is currently in the hands of my agent and is under review by several commercial publishers.

-A condensed version of chapters 2, 3 and 4 titled “The Apprenticeship of Alger Hiss” will be published in July 2013 by the NOW AND THEN READER, an online publication that makes available original nonfiction books and essays for Kindle, Nook, iPad, and other popular e-readers.
-Watch for an announcment on this webpage in coming weeks as to how you can order it!
+A condensed version of chapters 2, 3 and 4 titled “The Apprenticeship of Alger Hiss” has already been published as an e-book in July 2013 by the NOW AND THEN READER, an online publication that makes available original nonfiction books and essays for Kindle, Nook, iPad, and other popular e-readers.
+To purchase via Amazon go to: https://www.amazon.com/Apprenticeship-Alger-Hiss-Bruce-Craig-ebook/dp/B00FM8GCFW/ref=sr_1_1?ie=UTF8&qid=1535227306&sr=8-1&keywords=the+apprenticeship+of+alger+hiss

 OK, here is a book that I’ve been contemplating for a long time: I’ve long been fascinated by the act of betrayal and treason, and I’ve devoted considerable thought to the question of what motivates a person to betray his or her nation?
 Rebecca West, in her now classic work, The Meaning of Treason, advances a naïve and simplistic view (not to mention her offensive moral observations) about the motivations and actions of some of history’s most celebrated traitors.
 She suggests that a traitor’s action can often be explained through application of the time-tested MICE theory: that is, traitors do what they do because of the influence of Money, Ideology, Compromise, and/or Ego.